zmlka/undisciplinary/moravansky_vogt.md

 1. In Switzerland, everything is built on top of a parking, Günther is glad for this as it means that what is above will not be destroyed, as happened to a few of his parks that did not have anything below them.
-1. Final statement: "Recently, wherever I go I am shocked by the scale".
+1. Final statement: “Recently, wherever I go I am shocked by the scale”.
    Regardless of where it is, Rio, London, Istanbul, &c, the scale of what is being done nowadays seems way beyond the human scale.

-## Thoughts.
+## Thoughts

+During the first lecture, at the beginning I was strongly reminded of David Heymann's articles on landscape published at [Design Observer](http://designobserver.com/author/david-heymann/3878/)

-In Ákos' lecture, the word "atmosphere" was mentioned often.
+In Ákos' lecture, the word “atmosphere” was mentioned often.
 It showed a tendency in Swiss architecture away from strictly iconic/semiotic thinking;
 more towards an expression based less on intellectual/historic references and more on physical immediacy.
 It could be seen as a quest for less mediated encounters with architecture.
 The question is what to make of this tendency, and how strong of generalisations are possible.
-It seems to me that "atmosphere" is an approach, a tool, a means.
+It seems to me that “atmosphere” is an approach, a tool, a means.
 Different architects use them to different ends.

 The juxtaposition of the Blur Building and works of Zumthor or Eliasson shows,